AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 ## Setting Data

-Tree data structures in Anychart are defined as instances of the {api:anychart.data.Tree class}anychart.data.Tree{api} class, and data items are defined as instances of {api:anychart.data.Tree.DataItem}anychart.data.Tree.DataItem{api}.
+Tree data structures in Anychart are defined as instances of the {api:anychart.data.Tree}anychart.data.Tree{api} class, and data items are defined as instances of {api:anychart.data.Tree.DataItem}anychart.data.Tree.DataItem{api}.

 Your data can be arranged either [as a tree](#as_tree) or [as a table](#as_table).
-Then it is processed by the component, and an instance of {api:anychart.data.Tree class}anychart.data.Tree{api} is created.
+Then it is processed by the component, and an instance of {api:anychart.data.Tree}anychart.data.Tree{api} is created.

-To create an instance of {api:anychart.data.Tree class}anychart.data.Tree{api} explicitly, pass the data to the {api:anychart.data#tree}anychart.data.tree(){api} method.
+To create an instance of {{api:anychart.data.Tree}anychart.data.Tree{api} explicitly, pass the data to the {api:anychart.data#tree}anychart.data.tree(){api} method.
 If you pass the data to the **data()** method of the chart or directly to the chart constructor, it is created implicitly.

 ### As Tree

-If your data is organized as a tree, pass it to the {api:anychart.data#tree}anychart.data.tree(){api} method with `"as-tree"` as the second parameter to create an instance of the {api:the anychart.data.Tree class}anychart.data.Tree{api} class.
+If your data is organized as a tree, pass it to the {api:anychart.data#tree}anychart.data.tree(){api} method with `"as-tree"` as the second parameter to create an instance of the {api:anychart.data.Tree}anychart.data.Tree{api} class.
 Then pass it to the chart constructor.

 You can as well pass your data to the **data()** method of the chart or directly to the chart constructor, also with the `as-tree` parameter.